Skip to main content

 How Long THC From Edibles Stays in Your System

-These extended detection times are a direct result of how THC is stored in the body.
-Unlike water-soluble substances such as alcohol that are rapidly eliminated through the kidneys, THC is highly lipophilic, meaning it dissolves readily in fat.
-After consumption, THC and its metabolites are absorbed into adipose (fat) tissue throughout the body.
-Over the following days and weeks, these stored metabolites are slowly released back into the bloodstream and eventually excreted in urine.
-This gradual release is why a single high-dose edible can sometimes produce positive results longer than expected.
+These long detection times come from how THC is stored in the body.
+Water-soluble substances like alcohol get cleared quickly through the kidneys.
+THC is highly lipophilic, meaning it dissolves easily in fat.
+After consumption, THC and its metabolites are absorbed into fat tissue throughout the body.
+Over the next days and weeks, these stored metabolites are slowly released back into the bloodstream and excreted in urine.
+This slow release is why a single high-dose edible can sometimes show up on tests longer than expected.

 The dose of the edible also matters.
 A 5 mg THC gummy will deposit considerably less metabolite into your system than a 50 mg edible.
 State-regulated products typically list THC content per serving, but unregulated products may contain significantly more or less THC than labeled.
 If you are concerned about how long THC from edibles will remain in your system, the most reliable approach is to account for your usage frequency, the dose consumed, and your individual metabolism when estimating your personal clearance timeline.